 I hung it (taped it, actually) on the living room wall along with a couple of her other artworks.

-Have you tried tape art?
+Have you tried masking tape art with your kids?